fortesl/thestore/README.md

 <b>bower install</b>        //installs library dependencies (jquery, bootstrap, angular)

-Now all files can be found in the 'thestore/src' folder.
+Now all public site files can be found in the 'thestore/src' folder.

 To create a 'build' folder with optimized resources ready to publish, run the following commands in the 'thestore' folder: